Carl Vereen: College career

 Vereen received a scholarship to attend Georgia Tech.
 During his time with the Yellow Jackets, he was named a second-team All-American by the Newspaper Enterprise Association.
 He was also selected to play in the 1957 Chicago College All-Star Game, losing to the NFL champion New York Giants 22-12.

 Vereen was also a first-team All-American for the Georgia Tech Yellow Jackets track and field team, finished 3rd in the discus throw at the 1955 NCAA track and field championships.

 Professional career

-Vereen was selected in the fourth round of the 1957 NFL draft by the Green Bay Packers.
+Vereen was selected 41st overall in the fourth round of the 1957 NFL draft by the Green Bay Packers.
 He was also drafted by Vancouver of the Canadian Football League.
 He sign a contract with the Packers though in January 1957.
 He played all 12 games that season with the Packers.
 In the summer of 1958, Vereen announced his retirement from professional football, with head coach Ray McLean attributing the retirement to an opportunity for Vereen to start a business career.